 - Chicken - My favorite chicken for this recipe is a Capon.
 A Capon is a neutered male chicken.
 It is larger than most chickens but smaller than a turkey.
 I ask my butcher to skin the Capon and cut it into pieces for me.
 The recipe below uses store-bought chicken.
 Buy bone-in breasts and thighs.
 Take the skin off at home.

-- Chicken And Beef Bouillion - For the best taste, use Better Than Bouillion in this recipe.
+- Chicken And Beef Bouillon - For the best taste, use Better Than Bouillon in this recipe.
 I do know that it may not be gluten-free/sugar-free.
 If you need one that is totally free of gluten and sugar, check out Cook's Delight.
 Just know that you may need to adjust the salt at the very end if you are using anything other than what is in the recipe.

 - Beef Bone - I totally understand that this isn't chicken.
 This soup is more of a bone broth for the base then it is a true chicken soup.
 You can skip the bone and the beef bouillion but you won't want to skip it once you have tasted this.
 It gives the soup more depth than if you just used chicken.
-I have also used my Keto Bone Broth as the base for this soup many times.
+I have also used my Bone Broth as the base for this soup many times.

 See the recipe card for quantities.

-- Matzo Balls - Yes to matzo balls!
+- Matzo Balls and Noodles - Yes to matzo balls!
 I love a good matzo ball.
-I haven't made one from scratch in ages since there are good mixes on the market that mimic what I make at home.
-My favorite is Manischevitz.
-They make a Gluten-Free Matzo Ball Mix and a regular Matzo Ball Mix that I use regularly.
+I haven't made one from scratch in ages, since there are good mixes on the market that mimic what I make at home.
+Add in a noodle or gluten-free noodle that you love to make a chicken noodle soup.

 - Chicken Alternatives - You can easily swap out the chicken for turkey in this recipe.